GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

     === "Guide"

         - B1F
             - Head to the SE stairs.
 The sidepaths will take you to an optional fight against a normal wolf.
-            - If a Ranger is in your party they will tell you to ignore the howling and point out the correct path to follow.
+If a Ranger is in your party they will tell you to ignore the howling and point out the correct path to follow.
-            - Avoid the 2 drop-down holes as they take you to a small side area in the NW corner of B2F.
+            - Avoid the 2 drop-down holes.
+They lead to a small side area in the NW corner of B2F.
         - B2F
             - Ignore the first set of stairs.
-This is where you exit if you fall into a drop-down hole.
-Progress until you encounter a Gorgon and Lulu will comment.
+This is where you exit if you fall into either drop-down hole.
+            - Progress until you encounter a Gorgon and Lulu will comment.
                 - If you have a Ranger, you can set a trap.
-If you opt to fight (2 Gorgons front row, 2 Pixies backrow), then use Kantios (Confuse) to prevent the Gorgons from using their stone breath attack.
+                - If you opt to fight (2 Gorgons front row, 2 Pixies backrow), then use Kantios (Confuse) to prevent the Gorgons from using their stone breath attack.
+                - Attempting to dodge around it is challenging given the narrow corridor.
             - At the end of the path you will encounter a wolf.
 It has infinite HP and will flee after you do enough damage or several turns have passed.
 Continue north to the B3F stairs.
         - B3F
             - Upon entering you will find a dead hunter.
 Collect the body and exit back to town.
 Go to any Temple and revive him to learn that he was the missing hunter that Lady Matilda hired.
-If you do not revive him, then the wolf boss will not spawn on B3F.
+If you do not revive him, then the wolf boss will not spawn on B3F.<span style="color: #FF0000">*</span>
             - Return to B3F and make your way to the bottom-left room.
-Note that there are more difficult enemies on this floor, including Gorgons.
+There are more difficult enemies on this floor, including Gorgons.
             - Defeat the Alabaster Balewolf.
         - Post-Battle
             - After the fight a second wolf will appear and both will escape.
 You will gain the "There Are Two Alabaster Balewolves" Knowledge.